 My first autumn as independent, I spent travelling to places like India and Nigeria – and spent 2 assignments and several months in Lagos working for an offshore shipowner.
 In focus was crew and personnel, working with QA, process improvement, system development, training and anti corruption framework.
 Also dealt with negotiation of supplier contracts.
 Loads of fun and stretching the comfort zone!

 And then?
-The next spring my father got terminal cancer and passed away in short time.
-I took time of from work, and was awarded Shipping personality of the Year 2012 just a week after his funeral.
+The following spring my father got terminal cancer and passed away exactly 3 months later.
+I took time of from work to take care of him, and those months are some of the best in my life, talking through everything and being able to return all the care and love he gave us through our childhood & youth.
+Absurdly, following this intense period I was awarded Shipping Personality of the Year 2012 just a week after his funeral.
 Following his death, I succeeded him as Chair of our family’s real estate companies, all 3 in pretty bad shape.
 So during the following year, I prepared myself to become a first-time mom, started the turn-around processes for the family business and ran my own company.
-And, supposedly, also enjoyed maternity leave – which for me meant combining taking care of my baby and getting work done at the same time.
+And also enjoyed and explored having the world’s most gorgeous baby to take care of – which for me meant combining taking care of him and getting work done at the same time.
 Which meant, basically, returning to the practice shared by women of different tribes and societies throughout the world for thousands of years… The ultimate work-life-balance, where family, children and business are all integrated.

 Follow this blog to get inside my head, and to challenge my views.
 I enjoy good discussions!